 Final reflection

-All these foods can help you improve your digestive problems.
+These foods can help with your digestive issues.